Jharkhand facing vaccine shortage, 3 days' stock left for 18- 44 group: CM | Health

 The chief minister said that Jharkhand got barely 40 lakh doses of vaccines against a requirement of 4 crore doses, leading to the shortage.

+Only a week or ten days' stock of vaccines are left for people above 45 years of age, while two-three days of stock is left for the 18-44 age group, he added.

-However, the state government would make serious efforts to procure vaccines, including through imports, he said.
+However, the state government would make serious efforts to procure the required quantity of vaccines, including through imports, he said.

 Soren said the state government would soon make a decision on extending the lockdown as 23 of its 24 districts share borders with either Odisha, Bihar, West Bengal, Uttar Pradesh or Chattisgarh, which are severely affected.